• Skip to primary navigation

 Gluten-Free Stuffing being served in a pan

-For me, Thanksgiving is all about the side dishes.
-I was never an avid meat-eater and these days I'm mostly vegetarian.
-So having killer veggie dishes that even satisfy omnivores is a must at any dinner I host.
-And Friendsgiving and Thanksgiving are the times when dishes like this healthy gluten-free stuffing truly get to shine.
+For me, holiday meals are all about the side dishes.
+I was never an avid meat-eater, so having killer veggie dishes that even satisfy omnivores is a must at any dinner I host.
+And the winter holidays are the times when dishes like this gluten-free stuffing truly get to shine.

 Tearing bread cubes for gluten-free stuffing recipe

-Homemade Gluten-Free Stuffing: Better than Gluten-Free Stuffing Mix in a Box
+Homemade = Better than Gluten-Free Stuffing Mix in a Box

 I recently did a Thanksgiving photo shoot for a client that included making stuffing from a mix.
 Having never made stuffing from a box before, I didn't know what was involved.
 I had planned to saute some onion and celery, stir it into the stuffing mix, put it in the oven, and bake it.
 But the day of the shoot came and I read the instructions: "Add boiling water and let sit 5 minutes."
 That was it!